 When an equity-accounted investee is classified as held for sale, we recognize impairment losses if its fair value less costs to sell is less than its carrying amount.
 We also recognize impairment loss for an equity-accounted investee when the recoverable amount of our investment is less than the carrying amount.
 Following the sale of our shares in Nanobank in March 2022, we do not hold material investments in equity-accounted investees.
+The table below specifies the amount of impairment of equity-accounted investee (in thousands, except for percentages):

-Yea Year ended December 31, Change
+Year e nded December 3 Change

-2020 2021 2022 2021 vs. 2020 2022 vs. 2021
+2021 2022 2023 2022 vs. 2021 2023 vs. 2022

-(US\$ in thousands, except for percentages)

-Impairment of equity-accounted investee - (115,477) = N/A (100.0)%
+Impairment of equity-accounted investee \$ (115,477) - - N/A N/A

-As a percentage of revenue N/A (46.0)% N/A
+As a percentage of revenue (46.0)% N/A N/A